Skip to main content

 Crypto Staking

-Staking is available for 22+ proof-of-stake assets including ETH, SOL, ADA, BNB, ATOM, AVAX, DOT, MATIC, SUI, and others.
+Staking is available for 29+ proof-of-stake assets including ETH, SOL, ADA, BNB, ATOM, AVAX, DOT, APT, ONT, AUDIO, LPT, and others.
 Third-party service providers perform the staking, and customer funds are stored in offline cold storage wallets.
 Rewards are generated through blockchain validation and distributed weekly, biweekly, or monthly depending on the protocol.
 Rewards are automatically restaked unless the user opts out.
 Commission ranges from 9.95% to 39.95% of staking rewards depending on the asset.
-Bonding periods range from 1 hour to 20 days and unbonding periods up to 28 days depending on the asset.
+Bonding periods occur before staking begins and unbonding periods range from days to weeks depending on the asset.
 No beneficiary designation; staked assets require estate settlement to transfer.

 Probate Required